angus945/angusChan-website-projectsource/content/en/about/en-aboutThisSite.md

 my first website :)

-ahter that I well throw some tutorial, note ore blog in this site
+In the furture, I well update some tutorial,note and blog on this site.

-update by random time ~
+My English is pretty limited, if some sentence not used at right time, please correct me

-website is created by [Hugo](https://gohugo.io/), theme is modify by [Even](https://github.com/olOwOlo/hugo-theme-even)
+website is build by [Hugo](https://gohugo.io/), theme is [Even](https://github.com/olOwOlo/hugo-theme-even)